kodecocodes/objective-c-style-guide/README.md

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 * Prefer using auto-synthesis.
 But if necessary, `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.
-* Colon-aligning method invocation should often be avoided.
-There are cases where a method signature may have >= 3 colons and colon-aligning makes the code more readable.
+* Colon-aligning method invocation should often be avoided for signatures with < 3 colons.
+When a method signature has >= 3 colons, add colon-aligning to make the code more readable and to make pull requests easier to read.
 Please do **NOT** however colon align methods containing blocks because Xcode's indenting makes it illegible.

 **Preferred:**